schranz-search/schranz-search/docs/getting_started/index.rst

                         ],
                     ];

-Prepare Search Engine
+Prepare Search Service
 ----------------------

-If you already have your search engine running you can skip this step.
-Still we want to provide here different `docker-compose <https://www.docker.com/products/docker-desktop/>`_ files to get you started quickly with your favorite search engine.
+If you already have your search service running you can skip this step.
+Still we want to provide here different `docker-compose <https://www.docker.com/products/docker-desktop/>`_ files to get you started quickly with your favorite search service.

 .. tabs::